St. Luke's Episcopal Church ~ Scranton, PA

 ____________________________________________________________________________

-In a Pastoral Emergency, please contact—The Reverend Rebecca A. Barnes, Priest-in-Charge at 646-533-1836 or via e-mail at mthrbarnes@gmail.com.
-If you or a family member are in the hospital, health care facility, or are home bound and would like to have a visit from a member of our Pastoral Care Committee, please contact the parish office.
+In a Pastoral Emergency, please contact—If you or a family member are in the hospital, health care facility, or are home bound and would like to have a visit from a priest or a member of our Pastoral Care Committee, please contact the parish office at 570-342-7654.
 Due to the Health Insurance Portability and Accountability Act, commonly known as HIPAA, the hospitals no longer automatically provide churches with the names of admitted parishioners.
-St. Luke’s church complies with all HIPAA requirements and cannot provide personal information for sick or injured members without permission of the member or his or her close family member.
+St. Luke’s church complies with all HIPAA requirements and cannot provide personal information for sick or injured members without

 Events at St. Luke’s and around the Diocese

-(Also see our page “This Week at St. Luke’s” for up-to-date information on services and programs)
+Also see “This Week at St. Luke’s” for up-to-date information on services and events for the week and download the most recent Looking Forward for important announcements and upcoming events!

 ANNOUNCEMENTS AND UPCOMING EVENTS